Sideshow Bob Roberts: Plot

-Sideshow Bob calls local right-wing talk show host Birch Barlow and complains about being unfairly imprisoned for robbing the Kwik-E-Mart and framing Krusty the Klown and the attempted murders of Selma Bouvier ("Black Widower") and Bart Simpson ("Cape Feare").
+Sideshow Bob calls local right-wing talk show host Birch Barlow and complains about being unfairly imprisoned for attempted murder.
 Barlow incites Springfield's residents to pressure Mayor Quimby into releasing Sideshow Bob.
 After his release, Bob becomes the Republican candidate for the Springfield mayoral election.
 Bart and Lisa attempt to prevent Bob's election by aiding Quimby's campaign.
-However, after Quimby falls ill after a meet-and-greet with senior citizens and takes 'extra drowsy' cold and flu medicine, he loses a mayoral debate and Bob wins in a landslide.
+However, after Quimby falls ill after a meet-and-greet with senior citizens and takes 'extra drowsy' cold and flu medicine, he loses a mayoral debate (hosted by Barlow).
+Bob wins in a landslide, with even Homer and Krusty the Clown having voted for him.

-Abusing his office, Bob proceeds to make the Simpsons' lives miserable, demoting Bart to kindergarten and threatening to demolish their house to build a new 'Matlock Expressway' (originally proposed by Quimby to pander to senior citizen voters).
+Abusing his office, Bob proceeds to make the Simpsons' lives miserable, demoting Bart to kindergarten and threatening to demolish their house to build a new freeway.
 Bart and Lisa suspect the election was rigged but are unable to find any proof.
-Waylon Smithers, who worked for Sideshow Bob's campaign but fears he will now be persecuted by the conservative mayor for his perceived homosexuality, tells them to find a voter named Edgar Neubauer.
+Waylon Smithers, who worked for Sideshow Bob's campaign but fears Bob's ultraconservative views conflict with Smithers' "choice of lifestyle", tells them to find a voter named Edgar Neubauer.
 Having not found it in the library or the telephone directory, Bart finds the name on a tombstone at the cemetery.
-When he and Lisa check other names on voting rolls, they notice that most voters for Bob are long dead, including celebrities such as The Big Bopper and pet animals such as Lisa's beloved cat Snowball.
+When he and Lisa check other names on voting rolls, they notice that most voters for Bob are long dead, including celebrities such as Jiles Richardson Jr. (The Big Bopper) and pets such as Lisa's deceased cat Snowball.

 Sideshow Bob is put on trial for electoral fraud.
-He is tricked into confessing and providing incriminating evidence when Bart and Lisa insinuate that Barlow committed the crime as Bob lacks the intelligence to plan it.
+While he initially denies the charges, Bart and Lisa bait his ego by claiming that he isn't intelligent enough to have rigged an election and was merely Barlow's accomplice, causing an indignant Bob to angrily take full credit for the fraud and hand over evidence to prove it.
 Bob is found guilty, stripped of his position and sent to a minimum-security prison.
-With all of his mayoral decisions nullified and reversed, the Simpsons' house is saved, the expressway is put on hold, Bart returns to his proper grade, and Quimby reclaims his job as Springfield's rightful mayor.
+With all of his mayoral decisions nullified and reversed, the Simpsons' house is saved, the freeway is put on hold, Bart returns to his proper grade, and Quimby reclaims his job as Springfield's rightful mayor.